 The mining and power generation industries produce mineral by-products that can be used in cement or concrete production.
 Biomass can also be used as a partial fuel substitute, which helps reduce CO2 emissions.

-In some countries, cement kilnsare being used as an integral part of the waste management infrastructure.
-They can provide energy and materials recovery, offering safe disposal options for many of society’s wastes.
-Particularly in developing nations, which may have little or no waste management infrastructure, properly designed and operated cement kilns can provide a practical, cost-effective and environmentally effective option to landfill and incineration.
+The CSI published its updated Guidelines for Co-Processing Fuels and Raw Materials in Cement Manufacturing in 2014.
+These guidelines reflect the cement industry’s collective expertise and experience in co-processing, developed over the past 25 years.
+They also incorporate valuable input from a range of external stakeholder groups from industry, NGOs, academia and regulatory bodies.In some countries, cement kilnsare being used as an integral part of the waste management infrastructure.
+They can provide energy and materials recovery, offering safe disposal options for many different types of waste.
+Particularly in developing nations, which may have little or no waste management infrastructure, properly designed and operated cement kilns can provide a practical, cost-effective and environmentally effective alternative to landfill and incineration.

-Importantly, the CSI will continue to work with stakeholders to identify the proper designs and operational and maintenance practices that make co-processing waste a safe and eco-efficient operation.
+The CSI will continue to work with stakeholders to identify the proper designs and operational and maintenance practices that make co-processing waste a safe and eco-efficient operation.